 Some resources may be available in more than one type of representation.
-The type of representation is indicated by the media type.
+The type of representation is

 In HTTP messages the media type is specified in the Content-Type header.
 A client can tell a service that it wants the response to be sent using certain media types by setting the HTTP Accept header to a list of the acceptable media types.